-Requirements for the Ph.D. degree are set out in detail in the Graduate School Catalog.
+Requirements for the Ph.D. degree are set out in detail in the Bulletin of Vanderbilt University: Graduate School Catalog.
 Briefly stated, Ph.D. students must complete 72 hours of graduate work for credit, of which a minimum of 24 hours is required in formal course and seminar work.
 Ph.D. students must also complete a qualifying examination to test their knowledge of their field of specialization and present an acceptable dissertation in the major field of study.

 M.D./Ph.D. students are encouraged to begin courses for graduate school credit and to select a preceptor to supervise their dissertation research as soon as possible.
 They are also encouraged to undertake research at an early stage, including the summer prior to matriculation.
+Certain Graduate School courses may be taken as part of the elective program in the Medical School and be applied toward formal course work requirements for the Ph.D. degree.
+The M.D./Ph.D. student must be officially enrolled in any one semester in either or both the Medical and Graduate schools to ensure appropriate assignment of credits.
 Students must complete all course work and the research, writing, and defense of the Ph.D. dissertation before entering the third phase of the program.